Skip to content

 A few features that solo work actually benefits from:

-- The keyboard-first UX — you can run Linear without a mouse, and that compounds over a year
+• The keyboard-first UX — you can run Linear without a mouse, and that compounds over a year

-- The mobile app for capturing ideas without context-switching to laptop
+• The mobile app for capturing ideas without context-switching to laptop

-- GitHub PR integration — link issues to PRs, see status, close issues on merge
+• GitHub PR integration — link issues to PRs, see status, close issues on merge

-A non-judgmental observation: not every solo engineer needs Linear.
-If you find yourself opening it once a week and ignoring it the rest of the time, you have evidence that simpler is better.
+The honest pattern: if you find yourself opening Linear once a week and ignoring it the rest of the time, you have evidence that simpler is better.
 Things, Bear, Apple Notes, or a plain text file all work for solo issue tracking.
+Linear earns its keep at solo scale only if you are using Cycles or the GitHub-integration features actively, and only if the configuration is stripped to roughly what is described above.

 My personal setup